 While we chat about life and I learn lesson after lesson about the Garifuna past and present, a group of ladies is inside painting and creating crafts to sell.

 I love the irony of their snowmen and winter scenes with Feliz Navidad written across the designs.

 They’ve never seen snow nor felt its cold in their hands, but they paint them nonetheless in the hopes that tourists from up north will enjoy their work and buy a locally made souvenir to bring home.

 This group of local artists comes to the Center twice a week to work, bringing their kids since it’s school break right now.

 The kids all play and have fun while the moms chat and create and share stories or suggestions.

 It’s an afternoon filled with laughter and lighthearted work.
 But this is also an opportunity for these women to earn their own income and to get something back from the many tourists who come to their island every day.

-If you’re visiting Roatan and want to learn more about the island’s history and culture, Flamingo Cultural Center needs to be on your itinerary.
+If you’re visiting Roatan and want to learn more about the island’s history and culture, Garifuna Cultural Center needs to be on your itinerary.